marcusoftnet/marcusoftnet.github.io/_posts/2014-02-05-mnb-packagejson.md

--   Finally, my way to set up the test-command in the package.json required all the people that wanted to use the <span style="font-family: Courier New, Courier, monospace;">npm test</span> command to have mocha installed globally (<span style="font-family: Courier New, Courier, monospace;">npm install mocha -g</span>).
+-   Finally, my way to set up the test-command in the package.json required all the people that wanted to use the <span style="font-family: Courier New, Courier, monospace;">npm test command to have mocha installed globally (<span style="font-family: Courier New, Courier, monospace;">npm install mocha -g).
 Not everyone wants that.
 Build servers for example...
 So I've updated it to a better version that uses the mocha I have in my project local node_modules folder